 - comes into force immediately upon its execution; - remains in force until varied or revoked.

 This instrument is authorised by a resolution of the Warrnambool City Council on 6 November 2023.

-The Common Seal of WARRNAMBOOL CITY COUNCIL was affixed in the presence of :
+The Common Seal of WARRNAMBOOL CITY COUNCIL was affixed in the presence of :)

+was affixed in the presence of . ,

 Chief Executive Officer

 Date: